silbinarywolf/proposal-fel/README.md

 It's unclear how this should look so far so to begin with language support will probably be hardcoded into the code generation part of the compiler.

+The idea is that the compiler will be able to output the CSS and the views in the form of PHP templates, React component views, etc.

 ```
 HTML :: language {
     support_interop: false